bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dehn.md

 **Dehn** wrote one of the first systematic expositions of topology (1907) and later formulated important problems on group presentations, namely the word problem and the isomorphism problem.

 ### Mathematical Profile (Excerpt):
-* Let us begin by giving some details of Max Dehn's family.
-* His father, Maximillian Moses Dehn (15 March 1841 - 16 April 1897), was a medical doctor.
-* Maximillian was one of a large family having nine siblings: Arnold, Henne Hannah, Gustav, Rudolf Joseph, Otto Carl Isaak, Hannah Bertha, Martin, Elizabeth Charlotte, and Moses Wilhelm.
-* Maximillian married Berta Raf Hirsch (15 April 1845 - 2 February 1926) in Hamburg, Germany, on 2 May 1867.
-* They had nine children: Rudolph Bernhard, Elizabeth Hanne Adeline, Henriette Marianne, Max Wilhelm (the subject of this biography), Berta Meta, Karl Arnold, George Ernst, Charlotte, and Marie Auguste.
 * Max was brought up in Hamburg where he attended the Wilhelm Gymnasium.
 * This school prepared students for university and, after graduating, Dehn entered the University of Freiburg.
 * At Freiburg, Dehn studied mathematics but, as was common for students at this time, he did not spend his whole time at one university.